 Barber, Bell, Bethe, Clark, Cluggage, Davis, Esser, Gehret, Gemmill, Gerichs, Halwes, Humbert, Isett, Judy, McCarthy, Moyer, Murphy, Nix, Osborn(e), Riley, Schoedler, Steel, Stewart, Susott, and Whetsel.

-Wishing All smooth sailing with discovering YOUR ancestors and no brick walls in your path.
+Wishing all smooth sailing with discovering your ancestors with no brick walls in your path.

 Peace to all that are here and beyond.

 P.S.
 I post & care for mostly my direct ancestor lines but I do manage memorials in Mount Olivet Cemetery (Chester County, Pennsylvania), Rosemary Cemetery (Sarasota, Florida) & South Whitley Cemetery (South Whitley, Indiana).
 Please check the virtual cemeteries on my profile for your family, no matter the relation & ask for a transfer.

 annie, Barry, Bonnie Gorman, Bret Walsh, Brian J.A.
 McCa..., Emily Rausch, Gary Engelhardt, Jim Schoedler, Kathryn Doyle, Michael DeLost, R Strickland, Robert Murphy